Miracle1207/EconGym/document/Market Competition Issues/Q2-How-do-monopolies-affect-resources-and-welfare.md

 **Firm → Monopoly**
 The firm sets a monopoly price, thereby impacting households and further influencing society as a whole.

-**Bank → Non-Profit Platform**
+**Bank → Commercial Bank**
-These sets ensure the efficiency of capital markets and help analyze the indirect effects of monopoly structures on the financial system.
+Within the research framework of monopoly problems, commercial bank can more realistically simulate real-world situations, reflecting the game between banks and firms.

 ---